Best places to find Jacarandas in Sydney

 PIN for later reference

-Sydney turns purple during the end of Spring/beginning of Summer seasons.
-It is the Jacarandas season and the streets of Sydney, especially on the northern side, are purple.
+Sydney turns purple during the end of Spring / beginning of Summer seasons.
+It is the Jacarandas season and the streets of Sydney, especially on the northern side turn purple and lavender.
 The season starts from the end of October and lasts till December every year.

 The lifespan of Jacaranda trees is 50 years.
-But I believe there are some of them that have lasted for up to 200 years.
+But I believe there are some of them that have lasted for up to 200 years in Sydney.

 There is an interesting story behind how Jacarandas became so special in Sydney and how did it earn its place.
 The story goes that many years ago a hospital in the North Shore distributed Jacaranda seedlings to the new mothers encouraging them to plant them.
 This was a way to see the plant grow along with their child.
 And hence the result of so many Jacaranda trees on the northern side of Sydney.